Summer 2017 Livestock & Forestry Newsletter

 Hay Directory on the Web

-To better promote Franklin County hay to the equine world, we now have the Franklin County Hay Directory posted on the web at www.FranklinCountyFarmFresh.com, click on the link.
-If you have horse quality hay for sale this spring and summer, give the Franklin County Cooperative Extension office a call at 919-496-3344 and request to be added to the list; or email me at firstname.lastname@example.org
+To better promote Franklin County hay to the equine world, we are producing a Franklin County Hay Directory to posted on the website.
+If you have horse quality hay for sale this spring and summer, give the Franklin County Cooperative Extension office a call at 919-496-3344 and request to be added to the list; or email me at email@example.com

 Forage & Beef Management Tips for May/June/July